sourcegraph/handbook/content/departments/technical-success/ce/process/tech-win-process.md

   - As defined by the [Customer Engagement Process](https://docs.google.com/spreadsheets/d/1z4LPeKmqCiIi92EchKBZMR8kVIGeTnOwhukYZCX2A0M/edit#gid=0), the champion typically confirms use cases, identifies the business/technical validation process and confirms the technical win.
 - Has the CE confirmed the top 2-3 use cases for the customer?
 - Does the CE understand the customer’s technical landscape and current tools?
+- Has the CE provided the prospect with a Reference Sandbox environment?

 #### Tech Design & Trial Planning (Sales Stage: 3)